 Since I started this journey over 5 years ago, the single more efficient tool to network and find digital nomad jobs I came across has been Facebook.
 Of course, there are specific professional social media networks like LinkedIn and About.me but the omnipresent giant has everything you need to get started.
 And a few dozen groups that will help you do it on the right foot.

-But since not all works can be done remotely, read on to find out more alternatives to easily start working remotely.
+But since not all work can be done remotely, read on to find out more alternatives to easily start working remotely.

-Draft a list of companies and brands you could work for, do some research on them and find who or which department you should contact to offer your services.
-Then craft an appealing email that not only describes what you can do for them but also show them examples of your earlier work, and start pitching.
+Draft a list of companies and brands you could work for, research them and find who or which department you should contact to offer your services.
+Then craft an appealing email that describes what you can do for them and shows them examples of your previous work, and start pitching.

 There are dozens if not hundreds of remote work-specific job boards and websites that pay aspiring digital nomads and offer opportunities for full-time remote work.